+Moreover, when $A^{(t+1)}=A^{(t)}$, subsequent iterations no longer change $A^{(t)}$, which may also serve as a termination condition.

-(3) The relation represented by $B = [b_{ij}] = A^* \wedge (A^*)^{\top}$ inherits reflexivity and transitivity from $A^*$, and symmetry is introduced by the conjunction with $(A^*)^{\top}$.
-Hence, $B$ represents an equivalence relation.
-Every equivalence relation induces a partition.
-Nodes in the same equivalence class are mutually reachable and cannot be further enlarged; thus each equivalence class corresponds to a maximal strongly connected subgraph (strongly connected component, SCC).
+(3) The relation corresponding to $B=A^*\wedge (A^*)^T$ inherits the reflexivity and transitivity of $A^*$, while the conjunction with its transpose adds symmetry.
+Therefore $B$ represents an equivalence relation.

+An equivalence relation induces a partition.
+Vertices in the same equivalence class are mutually reachable and cannot be further enlarged; thus each equivalence class corresponds to a maximal strongly connected subgraph (SCC).

-(4) The symmetry of $D=A \vee A^{\top}$ is inherited by $D^*$, and since $D^*$ is also reflexive and transitive, it likewise represents an equivalence relation, which therefore induces a partition.
-The equivalence classes correspond to maximal weakly connected subgraphs: if there existed an edge between two equivalence classes, the $*$-closure would merge them into a single class.
-Hence, no edges exist between distinct equivalence classes, and the corresponding subgraphs are completely disconnected.
+(4) The symmetry of $D=A\vee A^T$ is inherited by $D^*$, while $D^*$ also possesses reflexivity and transitivity.
+Hence $D^*$ is likewise the matrix representation of an equivalence relation, which also induces a partition: the partition of the underlying graph of the original graph; consequently, it is also the partition into weakly connected subgraphs of the original graph.

 \end{proof}